A Meticulous Craft

 The task of dodging & burning an image’s hightlights & shadows is a critical part.
 Despite using very advanced photographic equipment (a Mamiya 645 AFD coupled to a Phase One P65+ 60Mp digital back or a Nikon D810 36Mp), no camera can match the dynamic range that we enjoy with our human eyes.
 This process is no different from the time honoured task I used to perform in the darkroom, except without the nasty chemicals!
 Photoshop is an essential tool I use to achieve this, but in no way is this quick or automated, I simply strive to recreate the same exposure that I witnessed at capture.
 Sometimes I can spend weeks on an image, revisiting it numerous times with fresh eyes, until I am finally satisfied that I have restored the exposure to the best of my ability.

-(The funny side to this particular image was the fact that when I joined all 3 frames together, the bossy seagull seen here ↓ got eliminated by the stitching software.
-Divine justice!)
+The funny thing is that when I joined all three frames together, the bossy seagull seen on the railing in the left frame below ↓ got eliminated by the stitching software.
+Divine justice!

 I produce all of my work as gicle´e prints, the preferred choice for fine art reproduction by the world's finest artists, galleries & museums.
 Reknown for their superior quality & permanence, each print is individually created (vs the mass production of a lithograph on a commercial press.)
-Only the highest quality materials are used, starting with HP Vivera inks - archival pigment, rated for 250 years indoors by American research company Willhem Research Institute, to my fine art paper (100% cotton-rag), archival canvas & varnish, all supplied by Breathing Color, an American company dedicated to producing the most advanced inkjet media in the world.
+Only the highest quality materials are used, using HP Vivera inks (archival pigment), rated for 250 years indoors by American research company Willhem Research Institute, to my fine art paper (100% cotton-rag), archival canvas & varnish, all supplied by Breathing Color, an American company dedicated to producing the most advanced inkjet media in the world.
 This gives me the confidence to state that my work will endure for many generations.